Gouldilocks/GouldiWeb/index.md

  -The output file consisted of the top three flight combinations to achieve the requested flights.
  ```

-## Accomplishments

 ## Relevant Work Experience
 ```
 1. Fall 2020: TA for KNW 2300
 	-Worked with students based upon an Agile workflow -Debug Arduino C code
 	-Debug electrical wiring

+2. Summer 2021: Internship at McKesson
+	-Worked with a team of 6 software engineers, and 1 project manager -Workflow was an AGILE setup
+	-Created from scratch in Java the McKesson Diagnostics Library for use by all of the Automation and Mobility department -This library was to be a debug library for use in finding bugs in code.
+Its main function was to print out the call stack in order to help engineers better debug their code.
+		-Written using CDI, in order to allow for easy expandability of the library.
 ```
 ## Hobbies and Interests
 ```
 -I love reading about and driving old American cars, I can in fact name off all 22 trim levels of the Dodge challenger.
 -I like to work on calligraphy whenever I get the chance, at home I love to practice with my various dip pens.
--Working out and lifting weights is a passion of mine, I am working currently towards my personal trainer's certification.
+-Working out and lifting weights is a passion of mine, I am working towards my personal trainer's certification.
 ```